fog-computing-tu-berlin/prototype/documentation/README.md

 ### Message format

 To communicate between fog and edge we try to reduce the message size as much as possible.
 That's why we don't send simple json messages.<br>
-For example, we didn't send the start end end timestamp of a meassurement.
+For example, we didn't send the start end end timestamp of a measurement.
 Instead we send the start end the smaller difference.
 Also we don't send whether it needs water or sun seperatly, we combine it to one variable using simple math. needs water = {0,1}, needs sun can be {0,1,2} (less, same, more).
 Our result is *3 \* water + sun*

 ### Human interaction